-Just remember given enough focus one can overcome even the most pervasive of conditioning.
+Just remember that given enough focus, one can overcome even the most pervasive of conditioning.
 I strive inside of a system so I can turn my back on that very same system.
 FIRE is about the long game, not any get rich quick scheme.
 It requires discipline and patience.

 It is like a race between discipline and delicious comfortable apathy.

 I think that is why I made this blog.
 It is surely cathartic, but even if nobody else read it, I will.
 It will help me stay the path and the anonymity of it keeps me honest.
 Providing a creative outlet for my inner ‘Type A’ doesn’t hurt either.

 My master plan is to acquire enough passive income to stop working.
 I may go past that point in order to give my kids a leg up in life.
 I often dream of a legacy that extends beyond my immediate family.